 Air emission accounts are compiled using Energy First principle, which takes energy accounts as a starting point and the emissions are calculated by multiplying energy use with the respective emission coefficients.
+This information is supplemented by specific information on fuel oil consumption and emission of SO2 from Danish operated ships abroad.
 Emission accounts are further supplemented with the emissions not related to the combustion of energy products.
 These include emissions from agriculture as well as emissions from the industrial processes.
 Air emission accounts are then aligned with the official emission inventories in regards to overall national totals as well as the subtotals for groups of industries to ensure consistency between the official statistics on the national level.